siefkenj/IBLODEs/book/typst/modules/module2-practice-problems.typ

       + In my opinion, the words "linear appoximation" must be said if introducing Euler's method.
 I believe students coming out of calculus have linear appoximation etched into their brains, and so it is a good idea to use this term.
       + In the first example of the use of Euler's method I think that it is also important to mention that we do not know the value of $P'(0.5)$, not just that we do not know $P(0.5)$.
       + In example 1 in the chapter, I think the visuals could be workshopped to be a bit better.
+      + This might be too meny question in the problem set here.
     ],
   )
 )